 We were married at a church on Peachtree Street in Atlanta, in May 1990.
 (Oh my,

-He's a freshman at Boston U this year.
+He's a sophomore at Boston U this year.

 He sent his first letter to the president in spring 2006 (about NCLB)